[Self-Test] Do I Have ADHD? Symptom Test for Adults

 Attention deficit hyperactivity disorder (ADHD or ADD) is a neurodevelopmental disorder that impacts the prefrontal cortex of the brain — the area responsible for executive functions, emotional regulation, and impulse control, among other things.
 Most children with ADHD become adults with ADHD because, though symptoms shift and change with age, they rarely go away all together.

-What’s more, ADHD in adults looks and acts different than ADHD in children, but clinicians’ diagnostic criteria — as outlined in the DSM-5 — does not differentiate adult vs. childhood symptoms, which sacrifices the accuracy of assessments.
-Take this self-test to learn more about the symptoms of ADHD specific to adults, and then take what you learn to a mental health care professional for evaluation.
+ADHD in adults looks and acts different than ADHD in children, but clinicians’ diagnostic criteria — as outlined in the DSM-5 — does not differentiate adult vs. childhood symptoms, which sacrifices the accuracy of assessments.
+Take this self-test to learn more about the ADHD and ADD symptoms in adults, and then take what you learn to a mental health care professional for evaluation.

 This questionnaire is designed to determine whether you demonstrate symptoms similar to those of adults with ADHD and is intended for adults ages 18 and older.
 If you answer yes to a significant number of these questions, consult a mental health practitioner.
 An accurate diagnosis can only be made through clinical evaluation by a trained mental health professional.

 If you are using a mobile device, you may need to scroll up to see your results for this ADHD symptom test.

 Can’t see the self-test questions above?
 Click here to open this ADHD symptom test in a new window.